thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 Following message originator types are allowed: **Customer**, **User**, **Asset**, **Device**.

 **Output connections**
+* **Success:**

-* **Success**: if no error occurred during the attributes or latest telemetry retrieval.
+  * If no error occurred during the attributes or latest telemetry retrieval.
-* **Failure**: connection will be used if:
+* **Failure:**
-  * unsupported originator type found;
+  * If unsupported originator type found.
-  * originator does not have assigned customer;
+  * If originator does not have assigned customer.
-  * an unexpected error occurs during the attributes or latest telemetry retrieval.
+  * If unexpected error occurs during the attributes or latest telemetry retrieval.

 **Usage example: smart subway management system**